fluencelabs/Gitcoin-GR12-Hackathon/README.md

 * Implement and deploy Wasm IT modules to create, manage or verify Decentralized Identity (DID) or Verifiable Credentials (VC) documents and associated linked data.
 An implementation using BBS+, see https://w3c-ccg.github.io/ldp-bbs2020/, would score a lot of goodwill.
 Document your solution and provide a max three (3) minute video presenting and demonstration your solutions and submit via a Github or GitLab repo with MIT or Apache 2.0 license.

-### Best Use Of FLuence And Aqua In Your DApp -- 1 x USD 2,000
+### Best Use Of Fluence And Aqua In Your DApp -- 1 x USD 2,000

 Examples include: